ash-win-cs/raspberry-pi-automatic-active-cooling/README.md

-# raspberry-pi-automatic-active-cooling
+# Raspberry-pi-automatic-active-cooling
-An automatic fan speed control depending upon the fan speed using python script
+An automatic fan speed control for depending upon the temprature using python script.